phoenixframework/phoenix_ecto/README.md

 This library also provides a plug called `Phoenix.Ecto.SQL.Sandbox` that allows developers to run acceptance tests concurrently.
 If you are not familiar with Ecto's SQL sandbox, we recommend you to first get acquainted with it by [reading `Ecto.Adapters.SQL.Sandbox` documentation](https://hexdocs.pm/ecto/Ecto.Adapters.SQL.Sandbox.html).

-To enable concurrent acceptance tests follow the instructions below:
+To enable concurrent acceptance tests, make sure you are using PostgreSQL and follow the instructions below:

   1. Set a flag to enable the sandbox in `config/test.exs`: